This week, while much of the world remains on pause, we’re taking the opportunity to take a step back and regroup on what’s going on here.

 This important early decision may not have occurred to you.
 But I encourage you to consider the question directly, for the answer sets you on one track or another, and they lead to very different places.

-It can be easier, frankly, to seek out a place like Ajijic, Mexico, or Boquete, Panama, where your neighbors would be fellow North Americans, where you’d hear more English on the street than Spanish, and where you’d have like-minded compatriots to commiserate with over the trials and tribulations of daily life in a foreign country.
-Ajijic, for example, could as easily sit north of the Rio Grande as south.
-It can seem like a transplanted U.S. suburb.
+It can be easier, frankly, to seek out a place like Playa del Carmen, Mexico, or Boquete, Panama, where your neighbors would be fellow North Americans, where you’d hear more English on the street than Spanish, and where you’d have like-minded compatriots to commiserate with over the trials and tribulations of daily life in a foreign country.
+Playa del Carmen, for example, could as easily sit north of the Rio Grande as south.
+It can seem like a transplanted U.S. town.

-This can make it a terrific first step for some, a chance to dip your toe in the live overseas waters rather than diving in headfirst.
-In Ajijic, you’re living overseas and enjoying many of the benefits (great weather, affordable cost of living), but the surroundings and the neighbors are familiar in many ways.
+This can make it a terrific first step for some, a chance to dip your toe in the live-overseas waters rather than diving in headfirst.
+In Playa del Carmen, you’re living overseas and enjoying many of the benefits (great weather, affordable cost of living), but the surroundings and the neighbors are familiar in many ways.
 You can shop at Walmart, meet up with fellow Americanos for bridge on Thursday evenings, and never have to travel far to find English-language conversation.

 On the other hand, life in Mexico would be a very different experience residing in a little fishing village or a small colonial city in the mountains where you’re the only foreigner in town.
 Settling among the locals means you must learn to live like a local.